 Financial exploitation can include stealing cash, using residents’ credit cards, forging residents’ checks, and exerting undue influence to get residents to modify their estate plans.

-Willful deprivation is a form of nursing home abuse which can include intentionally denying residents access to their medications, depriving residents of food or water, preventing residents from using the restroom, and denying access to necessary walkers, wheelchairs, and other assistive devices.
+Willful deprivation is a form of nursing home abuse that can include intentionally denying residents access to their medications, depriving residents of food or water, preventing residents from using the restroom, and denying access to necessary walkers, wheelchairs, and other assistive devices.

 When visiting a loved one in a nursing home, it is important to be aware of the signs and symptoms of neglect and abuse.
 This includes warning signs for potential abuse within the nursing home itself, as well as symptoms exhibited by your loved one.
 Conditions and symptoms that may be evidence of abuse include: